AbdulrahmanEng/pinterest-clone/README.md

 The app will be served at `localhost:3000`.

-## Running the Sample With Docker

-In order to run the example with docker you need to have `docker` installed.

-You also need to set the environment variables as explained [previously](#running-the-sample).

-Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.